 Various and sundry – this page is a mess, apologies.
 Unfortunately, my compositions are too few and far between, most of my writing work is in orchestration/arranging.
 I enjoy writing so much, though.
-Hereby a messy overview of things that are available to listen to, in no particular order.

 Bach Re-Invented (Sony Classical Catalog # 1941682)

-The Amsterdam Cello Biënnale
+Letter J – for The Amsterdam Cello Biënnale

 My working relationship with the Biënnale is very good, and I’ve arranged many things over the years for them, and I was asked to write a piece for 150 Cellos, all children.
 The piece is called “Letter J.” Then I got to conduct the orchestra (premiere was sold out at the Muziekgebouw aan ‘t IJ in Amsterdam) with solo cellist Annie Tangberg – which resulted in several weeks of very awesome work with some very awesome young people.

-I was commissioned by my wonderful colleagues Jack Pisters and Wiek Hijmans to write a 20-minute piece (called “Aid“) for Adrian Belew, and 200 amateur electric guitarists and bassists.
+I was commissioned by my wonderful colleagues Jack Pisters and Wiek Hijmans to write a 20-minute piece (called “AID“) for Adrian Belew, and 200 amateur electric guitarists and bassists.
 I got to conduct the premiere in the Melkweg in Amsterdam (with giant pieces of cardboard), and it was tremendous fun working with everyone.

-Brown and Nocturne (Absolute Ensemble/Carel Kraayenhof/Concertgebouw)
+Brown and Nocturne – for Absolute Ensemble/Carel Kraayenhof/Concertgebouw

 I had the pleasure of writing this 25-minute fiasco for the great bandoneon player Carel Kraayenhof, thanks to my friend Kristjan Järvi and his Absolute Ensemble.
 It was toured and well-received.
 Hopefully, it’ll get properly recorded and you can hear it someday.
 I’m working on getting it on a CD.